oneki/oneki.github.io/docs/getting-started/008_error-handling.md

 </Tabs>

 :::tip
+<code>&lt;App /&gt;</code> automatically detects any unhandled error and sends a notification on the error topic.<br/>
-When using an **`onekijs`** hook, if you don't specify a callback to handle errors, it will automatically send the following notification
+Therefore if you don't specify the <code>onError</code> callback, this notification is sent:

 ```javascript
 {